Knox-class frigate: Chi Yang-class

-Chi Yang class ROCN Yi Yang (FFG-939) has 10 SM-1 missiles installed in two forward twin box launchers on top of the helicopter hangar, and two triple box launchers installed between the stack and the hangar.
+Chi Yang-class ROCS Yi Yang (FFG-939) has 10 SM-1 missiles installed in two forward twin box launchers on top of the helicopter hangar, and two triple box launchers installed between the stack and the hangar.

-Chi Yang class ROCN Ning Yang (FFG-938)Port Left Rear View.

-In the 1990s, the US agreed to transfer eight Knox-class frigates to the Republic of China Navy (ROCN).
+In the 1990s, the US agreed to transfer eight Knox-class frigates to Taiwan's Republic of China Navy (ROCN).
 The ROCN, anticipating future difficulties in maintaining the steam plants on these ships, originally contemplated an ambitious plan to replace these plants with diesel engines.
 However, due to budget considerations and the acquisition of newer ships, this plan is now believed to have been shelved.
-These frigates were renamed the Chi Yang-class and assigned to the ROCN 168 Patrol Squadron.
+These frigates were renamed to Chi Yang-class frigates and assigned to the ROCN 168 Patrol Squadron.